saltastroops/saao-pypackage-cookiecutter/README.md

 Check all the project files, and the `setup.cfg` file in particular, and make any required changes.

+Once you have added a file to the `docs/_static` folder (which is for static documentation resources), you may remove the `.gitkeep` file in that folder.
+Don't remove it beforehand, though, and add it back if you remove all files from the folder.
+Otherwise, git will not keep the empty folder, and Sphinx requires the folder to be present, even if it is empty.

 ## tox environments

 The template defines several tox environments.